To ensure your success...

 Yin-Yang Vinyasa L1-2 - Yoga experience suggested: Don't let the word Yin mislead you.
 This is a very active-Yang, heat building Vinyasa practice with a side of Yin and a whole lot of fun!
 Weather Yin is set at the beginning of the practice or at the end, this blend of Vinyasa and Yin is sure to deliver you the best of two worlds.

 Yoga Basics - Healthy beginner to experienced: This is a great class for the beginner and those wanting a gentler practice.
 The class focuses on the breath along with gentle movement designed to reconnect the student back into the body.
 The class moves at a slower pace giving students an opportunity to explore how they feel in a pose and how the breath plays a part in that discovery.

-Yoga Nidra - Beginners to experienced: Yoga Nidra is guided meditation, practiced in a comfortable and supported reclined position.
+Yoga Nidra - Offered as a workshop only.
+Yoga Nidra is guided meditation, practiced in a comfortable and supported reclined position.
 Yoga Nidra allows your body and mind to rest while you access inner wisdom and guidance, through a dreamlike journey, filled with soothing imagery, calming music, and long moments of silence.
 It facilitates a state of peace and joy at the deepest levels in a nurturing and supportive way leaving you feeling relaxed and refreshed.
 In Yoga Nidra, you can expect quiet moments of reflection and lots of time to simply be.
 This class includes gentle restorative postures done on the floor to prepare the body for the Yoga Nidra experience.
 No particular skill in yoga is necessary to enjoy and benefit.